Synerty-Attune-Automation-Forks/Automate-Windows-Installation-with-autounattend-on-ESXi/README.md

 1. Builds a Win2022 UEFI Single ISO for macOS or Linux.
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on macOS or Linux Worker for ESXi

-### Setup Windows Worker for ESXi

-### Autounattend Windows 10 (Win10) UEFI Single ISO on Windows Worker for ESXi

-1. Builds a Win10 UEFI Single ISO on Windows worker.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2016 (Win2016) BIOS Single ISO on Windows Worker for ESXi

-1. Builds a Win2016 BIOS Single ISO on Windows Worker.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2019 (Win2019) UEFI Single ISO on Windows Worker for ESXi

-1. Builds a Win2019 UEFI Single ISO for Windows worker.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2022 (Win2022) BIOS Single ISO on Windows Worker for ESXi

-1. Builds a Win2022 BIOS Single ISO with Windows Worker.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2019 (Win2019) BIOS Single ISO on Windows Worker for ESXi

-1. Builds a Win2019 BIOS Single ISO for macOS or Linux.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

-### Autounattend Windows Server 2016 (Win2016) UEFI Single ISO on Windows Worker for ESXi

-1. Builds a Win2016 UEFI Single ISO for Windows Worker.
-2. Creates an ESXi node and boots to CD ROM running the unattended installer.

 ### Autounattend Windows Server 2022 (Win2022) UEFI Single ISO on Windows Worker for ESXi

 1. Builds a Win2022 UEFI Single ISO with Windows Worker
 2. Creates an ESXi node and boots to CD ROM running the unattended installer.

+### Autounattend Windows Server 2022 (Win2022) UEFI WinPE ISO on macOS or Linux Worker for ESXi

+### Setup Windows Worker for ESXi

+### Autounattend Windows 10 (Win10) BIOS Dual ISO on Windows Worker for ESXi

+### Autounattend Windows 10 (Win10) UEFI Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2016 (Win2016) BIOS Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2016 (Win2016) UEFI Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2019 (Win2019) BIOS Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2019 (Win2019) UEFI Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2022 (Win2022) BIOS Dual ISO on Windows Worker for ESXi

+### Autounattend Windows Server 2022 (Win2022) UEFI Dual ISO on Windows Worker for ESXi